 - 2.1 Advertisements must be obviously distinguishable from editorial content, especially if they use a situation, performance or style reminiscent of editorial content, to prevent the audience being confused between the two.
-The audience should quickly recognise the message as an advertisement. - 2.2 If used in an advertisement, an expression or sound effect associated with news bulletins or public service announcements (for example, "news flash") needs special care.
-The audience should quickly recognise the message as an advertisement. - 2.3 The use of a title, logo, set or music associated with a programme that is broadcast on that medium needs special care.
+The audience should quickly recognise the message as an advertisement. - (This rule reflects a prohibited practice from Schedule 20 of the DMCCA.
+See note in Section 3 for more details). - If used in an advertisement, an expression or sound effect associated with news bulletins or public service announcements (for example, "news flash") needs special care.
 The audience should quickly recognise the message as an advertisement.

-- Television only Television advertisements, except for programme promotions, must not: - 2.4.1 refer to themselves in a way that might lead viewers to believe they are watching a programme - 2.4.2 feature, visually or orally, anyone who currently and regularly presents news or current affairs on television - 2.4.3 include extracts from broadcasts of parliamentary proceedings. - 2.5 Radio only A person who currently and regularly reads the news on radio or television may voice radio advertisements but must not advertise products or services that are likely to be seen to compromise the impartiality of their news-reading role.
+- 2.3 The use of a title, logo, set or music associated with a programme that is broadcast on that medium needs special care.
+The audience should quickly recognise the message as an advertisement. - Television only Television advertisements, except for programme promotions, must not: - 2.4.1 refer to themselves in a way that might lead viewers to believe they are watching a programme - 2.4.2 feature, visually or orally, anyone who currently and regularly presents news or current affairs on television - 2.4.3 include extracts from broadcasts of parliamentary proceedings. - 2.5 Radio only A person who currently and regularly reads the news on radio or television may voice radio advertisements but must not advertise products or services that are likely to be seen to compromise the impartiality of their newsreading role.